Terms of Service

-"People" (in the singular, "Person") means Customer's end user customers, potential customers, and other users of and visitors to the Customer Properties.
+"People" (in the singular, "Person") means Customer's end user customers, potential end user customers, and other users of and visitors to the Customer Properties.
 People or Person does not include the customers of Customer’s end user customers.

 "Permitted User" means an employee or Contractor of Customer or its Affiliate who is authorized to access the Service.

 "Sensitive Personal Information" means any of the following: (i) credit, debit or other payment card data subject to the Payment Card Industry Data Security Standards ("PCI DSS"); (ii) patient, medical or other protected health information regulated by the Health Insurance Portability and Accountability Act ("HIPAA") not authorized or covered by a duly executed Business Associate Agreement with Intercom; or (iii) any other personal data of an EU citizen deemed to be in a "special category" (as identified in EU General Data Protection Regulation or any successor directive or regulation).